 Low operational costs and economic development opportunities are the perfect combination for new business or expanding offices.
 The quality of life experienced in Claremore certainly adds to the admiration to relocate to Claremore, Oklahoma.

 Claremore Industrial and Economic Development Authority (CIEDA)

-- Assist with site location services, financial and business consultation services
+• Assist with site location services, financial services, and business consultation services

-The North Business Park in Claremore includes over 225 acres of industrial property for new and expanding businesses and is certified as a “site ready” park by the Oklahoma State Department of Commerce with Foreign Trade Zone and Market Tax Credit Areas.
+The Claremore Industrial Park includes over 225 acres of industrial property for new and expanding businesses and is certified as a “site-ready” park by the Oklahoma State Department of Commerce with Foreign Trade Zone and Market Tax Credit Areas.

 Rogers County Industrial Development Authority (RCIDA)